 3/ Wildlife Safaris

-Uganda may not have the cachet of Tanzania’s Serengeti or Kenya’s Masai Mara, but there’s more than enough wildlife here to delight even the most discerning of safari connoisseurs.
+Uganda may not have the cachet of Tanzania’s Serengeti or Kenya’s Masai Mara, but wildlife spotting is still one of the top things to do in Uganda, and there are more than enough animals here to delight even the most discerning of safari connoisseurs.
 What’s more, because Uganda is less crowded, you’ll more than likely have the animals all to yourself – and it’s cheaper too!

 Uganda has 10 national parks, which are collectively home to more than 350 different mammals, including lions, leopards, hippos, elephants, giraffes, zebras, hyenas and buffalos, as well as 0ver 1000 species of birds.
 Safaris can be organised through one of Uganda’s many safari companies, or though a small group travel company like Exodus* or Explore*.